arjc/jsmr/README.md

 This java sheet music reader is a Image to music program which only uses vanila dependancies built into jdk.

-It works by taking in a raster image of a sheet music (single staff only) and then processing it further to be mapped to a binary bitmap.
-A horizontal scan is performed to do this and it uses Multithreading to make the scan faster.
+It works by taking in a raster image of a sheet music (single staff only) and then processing it further to be mapped to a binary monochrome image.
+A cluster allocation algo is performed to find the note heads and we use bfs to look for symbols around the head, for instance, a stem could be found to the right or to the left of a note head. wild symbols use use a template recognition algorithm to identify matching patterns.

 # Features